-Examples 6 and 7 on this page will help you to work out if there was a significant variation in your entity's benchmark franking percentage between franking periods.
+Examples 6 and 7 in the next column will help you to work out if there was a significant variation in your entity's benchmark franking percentage between franking periods.

-If there was a significant variation, print X in the Yes box at Was there a significant variation in benchmark franking percentage between franking periods? on the Franking account tax return 2008.
+If there was a significant variation, print X in the Yes box at Was there a significant variation in benchmark franking percentage between franking periods? on the Franking account tax return 2009.
 Complete the rest of section C.